jasonyu1996/anvil/docs/tutorial/L2-Communication/README.md

 ## Channels in Anvil

-In Anvil, communication is abstracted using channels, which facilitate value exchange between processes.
+In Anvil, communication is abstracted using channels, which facilitates value exchange between processes.
 Channels in Anvil are bidirectional, allowing processes to send and receive values concurrently within the same clock cycle.
-They act as abstractions for multiple signals bundled into a single wire, providing amessage-like transmit and receive interface.
+They act as abstractions for multiple signals bundled into a single wire, providing a message-like transmit and receive interface.

-As discussed, current HDL interfaces lack crucial information and require explicit control signals to be handled by the designers to ensure proper communication without timing violations.
+As discussed, current HDL interfaces lack crucial information and require explicit control signals to be handled by the designers to ensure proper communication without creating any garbage values in the process.
 In contrast, Anvil’s channels encode a contract between interfacing modules.
-Anvil implicitly manages the involved control signals, reducing the designer’s burden and ensures proper communication between modules without any latency overhead.
+Anvil implicitly manages the involved control signals, reducing the designer’s burden and ensures proper communication between modules without any clock-cycle latency overhead.

 Consider the following channel definition in Anvil for the same memory module: